aerostack2/aerostack2.github.io/_sources/_03_aerial_platforms/_gazebo_simulation/index.rst.txt

-.. _aerial_platform_ignition_gazebo_introduction:
+.. _aerial_platform_gazebo_introduction:

 ------------
 Introduction
 ------------

-For simulation purposes with `Ignition Gazebo simulator <https://gazebosim.org/api/gazebo>`__ , Aerostack2 provides with a platform that serves as an entry point for aerial robotics simulated in this environment.
+For simulation purposes with `Gazebo simulator <https://gazebosim.org/api/gazebo>`__ , Aerostack2 provides with a platform that serves as an entry point for aerial robotics simulated in this environment.

-.. _aerial_platform_ignition_gazebo_installation:
+.. _aerial_platform_gazebo_installation:

 ------------
 Installation